chhe/livecli/docs/install.rst

     Activating the environment
     $ source ~/myenv/bin/activate

-    Installing streamlink into the environment
+    Installing livecli into the environment
-    (myenv)$ pip install streamlink
+    (myenv)$ pip install livecli

-    Using streamlink in the environment
+    Using livecli in the environment
-    (myenv)$ streamlink ...
+    (myenv)$ livecli ...

     Deactivating the environment
     (myenv)$ deactivate

-    Using streamlink without activating the environment
+    Using livecli without activating the environment
-    $ ~/myenv/bin/streamlink ...
+    $ ~/myenv/bin/livecli ...

 .. note::